varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 Although not shown here, [Vertical spreads](https://www.investopedia.com/terms/v/verticalspread.asp) can also be constructed using [call contracts](https://www.investopedia.com/terms/c/calloption.asp).

 #### Straddles
-A [straddle](https://www.investopedia.com/terms/s/straddle.asp) is a _neutral strategy_ constructed by simultaneaously buying (or selling) a put and a call option, with the _same expiration_, and the _same strike price_.
+A [straddle](https://www.investopedia.com/terms/s/straddle.asp) is a _neutral strategy_ constructed by simultaneously buying (or selling) a put and a call option with the _same expiration_, and the _same strike price_.
 Depending upon the choice of the strike prices and whether an investor buys or sells both legs, a [straddle](https://www.investopedia.com/terms/s/straddle.asp) can be initiated as a credit or debit and can potentially have undefined profit or loss.
-However, unlike directional strategies such as {ref}`content:references:option-contracts-vertical-spread`, a [straddle](https://www.investopedia.com/terms/s/straddle.asp) is a _neutral postion_; an investor holding a [straddle](https://www.investopedia.com/terms/s/straddle.asp) can profit if the share price of `XYZ` moves up or down.
+Unlike directional strategies such as {ref}`content:references:option-contracts-vertical-spread`, a [straddle](https://www.investopedia.com/terms/s/straddle.asp) is a _neutral_ position; an investor holding a [straddle](https://www.investopedia.com/terms/s/straddle.asp) profits if the share price of `XYZ` moves up, down or potentially zero depending upon the construction of the straddle.

 ````{prf:definition} Profit of a Straddle
 :label: defn-PL-put-contract-straddle